+All Smithsonian museums, including the National Zoo, continue to be closed to support the effort to contain the spread of COVID-19.
+We are not announcing a re-opening date at this time and will continue to provide updates on social media and on our website.
 The health and safety of Smithsonian visitors, staff, volunteers and animals is a top priority.
 We are closely monitoring the coronavirus situation and maintain ongoing communication with local health officials and the Centers for Disease Control and Prevention.

 Animal keepers and veterinary staff remain working on site at the Zoo and at the Conservation Biology Institute in Front Royal, Virginia to provide the usual highest quality care for the animals.
 The animal webcams remain online, but volunteers will not be operating them, so animals may not be visible at all times.

-Additionally, the Smithsonian is postponing or canceling all public events, programming and gatherings through June 1, 2020.
+Additionally, the Smithsonian is postponing or canceling all public events, programming and gatherings through July 1, 2020.

 Due to the rapidly changing nature of the situation, we are not announcing a reopening date at this time and will provide updates on a week-to-week basis on our websites.
 Follow the Smithsonian on Instagram, Facebook and Twitter for immediate updates, and follow the hashtag #NatZooZen for behind-the-scenes updates from our dedicated animal care team.

 The health and safety of Smithsonian staff and the animals in our care is the number one priority.

 As a novel virus, health officials are still working to learn more about COVID-19.
 The original animal source of the virus is still unknown, and thus trying to quantify the risk for the virus to transmit from humans back to animals is difficult.